The Rocket Summer: 2023 - Current: Shadowkasters and Calendar Days 20th Anniversary

 A second single, "Stuck Inside Your Light", was digitally released on January 20, 2023 and its release was accompanied by a music video.

 On March 21, 2023, it was announced The Rocket Summer's eighth studio album, Shadowkasters, would be released on May 12, 2023 and feature 11 tracks.
 A pre-order was launched the same day, to include vinyl variants, glow-in-the-dark cassettes, CDs, pins, hoodies, and shirts.
 Avary, "A lot of this album has been done for quite some time and was made during the isolation period of the pandemic, so it's almost like a compilation album of songs recorded over a couple of years that I felt made sense together in a sequence...
 Still, there was a different energy that fueled many of these songs that came from seeking joy by way of discovering, manipulating, and getting lost in new sounds because I was simply alone for so much of it.
 It is by far the most instrumentally nuanced album I've ever made."
 Recent singles "M4U" and "Stuck Inside Your Light" will be part of the album, and a third single, "Sing At The Top" would be released on March 24, 2023.

 In November 2023, Avary announced he would be embarking on a 20th anniversary headlining tour of Calendar Days in early 2024.
 Avary, "Celebrating 20+ years of The Rocket Summer by performing my first full-length album [C]alendar [D]ays in its entirety, as well as an additional set of songs from every album to date...
 [T]he album will indeed officially be 21 by the first show kick off, so I suppose it's technically more like a raging 21st birthday party night after night."
 For the last show of the tour, in Dallas, a few members of Avary's younger sister's middle school choir who sang the background vocals on "What We Hate, We Make" joined him on stage for the song.
 A vinyl re-release of the album was made available prior to the tour and for sale during the tour.

 A new single, "Don't Be Yourself", was digitally released on February 23, 2024.

 Musical style and influence

-Often labeled as indie rock power pop with emphasis on Avary's distinctive vocals and instrumental diversity.
+Often labeled as indie rock and power pop with emphasis on Avary's distinctive vocals and instrumental diversity.

 Rick Anderson of Allmusic described his music as a range of "headlong blasts of pure power pop cheer" to "sonata form" and ballads—all of which Anderson categorized as "infectiously joyful."
 The Rocket Summer's music is marked by his use of guitar, piano, bass, percussion, and melodic hooks.